A formalism for giant Goos-H\"anchen shift in metasurface sensors with phase singularity: Formalism for Goos-Hänchen shift sensors

-When light is reflected by an interface at an angle of incidence $\theta_0$, the lateral shift can be estimated by the expression:
+When light is reflected by an interface at an angle of incidence $\theta_0$ (figure \ref{fig:GHshiftprinciple}), the lateral shift can be estimated by the expression:

-With $I_r(x)=E_r(x)E_r^*(x)$ the intensity spatial profile of the reflected field at plane $z=0$ corresponding to the surface of the device.\\ This expression is valuable for any beam profile, and can be applied for the particular case of an infinite beam (i.e to a wave plane) and as shown by the Moreau's team\cite{Polls2016} leads to the Artmann’s formula:
+With $I_r(x)=E_r(x)E_r^*(x)$ the intensity spatial profile of the reflected field at plane $z=0$, corresponding to the interface.\\ This expression is valid for any kind of beam profile, and can be applied for the particular case of an infinite beam (i.e a plane wave), leading to the Artmann’s formula \cite{Polls2016}:

-As it can be seen, an abrupt phase change, as observed at resonance in critical coupling regime, induces a large GH shift.
-We propose to establish the theoretical framework of the lateral shift for an infinite beam for resonant photonic sensor working at critical coupling by modeling the reflectivity with temporal coupled mode theory.
-In a second step (section \ref{sec:realbeam}), unlighted by the theoretical framework, we will study the case of finite real beam.
+From eq.
+2, we can infer that a phase variation of the phase $\phi$ of the reflected light would produce a large GH shift.
+In the following we establish the theoretical framework for the lateral shift of an infinite beam reflected on a resonant structure, by modeling the reflectivity with CMT.

-In CMT, resonant photonic sensor working at critical coupling as for example surface plasmon resonance or Bloch surface wave can be modeled by a resonator of pulsation resonance $\omega_{res}$ and internal constant loss $\tau_i$ and one port of radiative loss characterized by the constant time $\tau_{rad}$.
-The complex reflectivity versus the pulsation $\omega$ is expressed by the following analytical relation:
+A resonant photonic structure, such as those depicted on figure \ref{fig:GH_principe}, can be modeled by a resonator with a resonance frequency $\omega_{res}$ and an internal loss constant $\tau_i$, coupled to a radiative loss channel, characterized by the time constant $\tau_{rad}$.
+The complex reflectivity versus the frequency $\omega$ is expressed by the following analytical relation:

 where $r_b$ is the complex reflection coefficient of the reflecting part (Gold layer for SPR or Bragg mirror for BSW).
 Since equation (\ref{Equ_TMC_r_Tamm1}) is complex, we can derive the reflection phase as follow: